-To investigate the role of NAD+ in circadian gene expression in mice, the researchers gave mice drinking water supplemented with NAD+ precursors, specifically nicotinamide riboside (NR), for 4 months and then analyzed how genes related to circadian rhythms were activated in the liver.
-This revealed that the activation pattern of roughly half the circadian-regulated liver genes changed upon increasing NAD+.
+To investigate the role of NAD+ in circadian gene expression in mice, the researchers gave mice drinking water supplemented with NAD+ precursors, specifically nicotinamide riboside (NR), for four months and then analyzed how genes related to circadian rhythms were activated in the liver.
+This revealed that the activation pattern of roughly half the circadian-regulated liver genes changed after increasing NAD+.
 “Our observation that NR supplementation exerts broad effects on rhythmic gene transcription in liver and our identification of NAD+ as a regulator of SIRT1-mediated deacetylation of PER2 establishes a mechanism by which NAD+ regulates the clock,” said the investigators.

-Also, when they administered NR, the amount of late-night physical movement, which is normally reduced in old mice, was restored to youthful levels.
+When they administered NR, the amount of late-night physical movement, which is normally reduced in old mice, was restored to youthful levels.
 “Provision of NR…in drinking water of old mice countered the decline in nighttime locomotor activity rhythms,” said the investigators.

 In summary, increasing NAD+ can reverse aging-associated circadian rhythm dysfunction.
 Correcting circadian rhythmicity with NAD+ could also be examined for circadian rhythm disorder management linked to PER2 deregulation, such as those caused by shift work or mutations in PER2.
 “Our studies clarify the mechanisms underlying SIRT1-mediated regulation of the clock, for which discrepant mechanisms were previously proposed,” said the investigators.